ABC Television (Australian TV network): 2000 to present

-As of 2009, ABC announced an Australia-wide upgrade to its digital service, and that it would provide a seven-day Electronic Program Guide (EPG) and give new logical channel numbers for all of ABC's television services.
+As of 2009, the ABC announced an Australia-wide upgrade to its digital service, and that it would provide a seven-day Electronic Program Guide (EPG) and give new logical channel numbers for all of ABC's television services.

 June 2010 saw ABC1's ABC HD, the high definition digital TV channel, terminated, to be replaced with a fourth channel, ABC News 24 (now ABC News).
 In the same month playout was moved to a new facility shared with WIN Television at Ingleburn.

 On 20 July 2014, ABC1 changed its name back to just "ABC TV" and at the same time, they introduced new idents featuring the 1975 Lissajous curve logo being drawn by itself of videos of people doing activities (taken from ABC Open's video library).
 Then, the words "It's (Insert Words Here)'s ABC" (the words change depending on the ident) fade in on the left side of the logo.
 The words then change to "#OurABC", which is the network's new slogan.
 In 2018, these idents were updated.
 The "#OurABC" slogan at the end of each ident was changed to "Yours".
 The new 2014 idents are all very similar to that of the 1996–1998, 1998–2000, 2003–2005, 2008–2011 and 2011-2014 ABC station idents in the past.

 On 6 December 2016, ABC upgraded its HD picture resolution from 720p to 1080i.

 Between July 2017 and June 2018, the whole of the ABC underwent an organisational restructure, after which the Radio and Television Divisions were no longer separate entities each under a director, instead being split across several functional divisions, with different teams producing different genres of content for television, radio and digital platforms.
 The Entertainment & Specialist (E&S) team focussed on comedy, kids' programs, drama, Indigenous-related programs, music, other entertainment and factual content; the new ABC Specialist team created content across the arts, science, religion & ethics, education and society & culture; while the Regional & Local team focussed on regional and local content.

 The 1975 ABC logo was reinstated in February 2019.
 On 3 September 2019, several additional ABC Digital Radio channels were added to complement the ABC Jazz and Double J services being simulcast on digital TV.

+In May 2023, ABC announced a major restructure starting in July, but would not reveal how many jobs were at risk.

+On 19 May 2025, it was announced that starting on 11 June and concluding on 26 June the ABC Entertains and ABC News channels would be converted to HD (in MPEG-4).